ticotheps/Sprint-Challenge-Authentication/README.md

 1. What does bcrypt do to help us store passwords in a secure manner?

+    The bcryptjs library features a password hashing function that will produce a “hashed” password for us.
+What is “hashing”?
+Hashing is a method of cryptography that allows for the conversion of ANY form of data into a UNIQUE string of text.
+Hashing is different from another password storing method called “encryption” because hashing is designed to work as a one-way function, taking in parameters and an input to produce a unique string.
+Encryption, on the other hand, is a two-way function that allows for “decryption” or reversing the encryption process using a specific key.

 1. What does bcrypt do to slow down attackers?